Communication accessibility guidelines for meetings and public events

 There is a general assumption that when a person with a hearing loss is fitted with assistive devices, such as hearing aids or a cochlear implant, ‘normal’ hearing is restored.
 The way and degree to which an individual with a hearing loss participates in a conversation, a meeting or other event varies according to their personal circumstances.
 This can include the degree of hearing loss, their age at the time of onset, the effectiveness of their aids, family background, educational opportunities and achievements, and social experience.

-Events such as conferences, festivals, meetings, fundraising activities and ceremonies are important parts of the lives of many people, including those who have various degrees of deafness.
+Conferences, festivals, meetings, fundraising activities and ceremonies are important parts of the lives of many people, including those who have various degrees of deafness.

 Venues that offer year-round public events such as sporting venues and amusement parks are often not communication accessible.